Euterpefy/.github/profile/README.md

 ## Project Overview

-Euterpefy is now a primarily web-based application, with the mobile app component being limited to the CS4750 course.
+Euterpefy is now a primarily web-based application, with the mobile app project being limited to the CS4750 course.
-- The server-side component has been deprecated and is no longer in use.
+- The `server-side` repo has been deprecated and is no longer in use.

 ### Mobile App (Flutter & Dart)